 MOSEL VALLEY - GERMANY

 Based in Piesport, in the heartland of the Mosel Valley, Julian Haart is the young star of German winemaking.
-His wine education could scarcely have been more illustrious, working with Heymann-Löwenstein for a year, Emrich-Schönleber for two and a half years, Egon Müller for a year, and Klaus Peter Keller for three years.
+His wine education could scarcely have been more illustrious, working with Klaus Peter Keller for three years and Egon Muller for a year, as well as stints with Heymann-Löwenstein and Emrich-Schönleber.

 His goal is to make superlative dry wines, but they are brilliant and elegant across the entire range.
 He is striving for vineyard expression rather than just fruit; fermentation is allowed to start naturally, and the cellar temperature is kept at a steady 20ºC.
 Terroir shines through!